d99kris/nchat/README.md

 Specifies text to prefix attachment filenames in message view.

+### attachment_open_command

+Specifies a custom command to use for opening/viewing attachments.
+The command shall include `%1` which will be replaced by the filename or url to open.
+If not specified, the following default commands are used:

+Linux: `xdg-open >/dev/null 2>&1 '%1' &`

+macOS: `open '%1' &`

+Note: Omit the trailing `&` for commands taking over the terminal, for example `w3m -o confirm_qq=false '%1'` and `see '%1'`.

 ### confirm_deletion

 Specifies whether to prompt the user for confirmation when deleting a message.